The Complete Guide to Chandan Vandan Trek

 On the boundaries of Satara and Mahabaleshwar, the twin forts of Chandan Vandan rise like sentinels at an altitude of 3800 feet.
-These forts were built with the purpose of protecting the routes leading to Satara.
+These forts were built to protect the routes leading to Satara.

 Chandan Vandan, being at a vantage point, offers lovely views of the valley and hamlets below.